Pali-Maija: Early life and work

 Pali-Maija was the daughter of farmer Johann Hanson Upgaard (formerly Hanus) and Maria Greta Upgaard in South Ostrobothnia.
 She first worked as a servant, but from at least 1802 and for about 50 years thereafter she supported herself by running a preschool.
-In 1814, she had a son out of marriage with Mats Matson Snickers in Nornas, for which she was prosecuted.
+In 1814, she had a son outside of marriage with Mats Matson Snickers in Nornas, for which she was prosecuted.
 The case ruined her reputation and resulted in a fine.
 In 1819, she married the farmer's son Mats Mattessonberg (1847–1798), with whom she had four children.
 The youngest, Clara Johanna, was born when Pali-Maija was 40 years old.
 After her husband's death in 1847, she lived with her son-in-law in the parish almshouse.

 As a writer, Pali-Maija was active from at least 1802 onwards.
 Among other things, she used poetry as an educational method in her teaching.
 She wrote hundreds of poems and accepted orders.
 Her poems were printed in newspapers throughout her life, but mainly spread by word of mouth through folk music.